 - As time progresses, many athletes suffer from chronic pain.
 Tens Units and physical therapy can work as a reliable alternative to pain medication.

 - Tens Units can provide immediate relief with help from electrical impulses.
 Primarily the unit subdues the pain signals from reaching the brain, thus relieving patients from the pain

 - The Tens unit can be used anywhere on the body by just attaching silver electrodes to the pain-afflicted area.

 - One can control pulse rates, pulse widths, and all the frequencies for providing relief to the patient.

 - Alternatively, athletes can make use of muscle stimulators to treat chronic pain and speed muscle recovery after an injury.
 It prevents muscle atrophy too.

-Supplementing Physical Therapy with Tens units
+Physical Therapy with the Tens Units:

-In addition to using TENS unit at home, one can use the same in between physical therapy sessions, since it serves as an excellent supplement to the therapy.
+In addition to using the TENS unit at home, one can use the same in between physical therapy sessions, since it serves as an excellent supplement to the therapy.
 The TENS unit facilitates movements of the body by easing the pain and works to make your body move freely and easily.